 No stranger to UWinnipeg, her work has been featured at Gallery 1C03 as part of the Sanctuaries Exhibit in 2021, as well being featured at the Winnipeg Art Gallery.

-Undi has previously served as the Winnipeg Poet Laureate for 2023 and 2024, she is also the recipient of a CBC Manitoba Future 40 award, a Winnipeg 150 Medal, and she earned the 2022 John Hirsch Award at the Manitoba Book Awards.
+Undi has previously served as the Winnipeg Poet Laureate for 2023 and 2024, she is also the recipient of a CBC Manitoba Future 40 award, a Winnipeg 150 Medal.
+Undi co-founded Voices, Ink Youth Poetry Slam, and in 2022 she won the John Hirsch Award at the Manitoba Book Awards.

 “Undi’s writing sparkles with imagination, humour, and poignant reflection,” said Dr. Jenny Heijun Wills, director of UWinnipeg’s Critical Race Network.
 “It is of no surprise that she has earned so many recognitions here in Manitoba and across the country.
 Hosting such a decorated, but also brilliant, poet at The University of Winnipeg is an absolute honor.”

-This event was hosted by UWinnipeg’s Department of English Special Programs (ESP), and organized by assistant professor Dr. Kerry Sinanan.
+This event was hosted by UWinnipeg’s Department of English Special Programs (ESP).